The more time spent being physically active, the greater the health benefits.

 Start Well BwD - Facebook Group

-During the COVID-19 retrictions, re:fresh would like to take the opportunity to create a parenting network for all our members…past, present and future.
-Live online classes, chat, local info, product reviews, recipes, parenting news and info, trusted advice and support.
-When we can’t get together at a session we still want to provide a place for you to support each other.
+re:fresh would like to take the opportunity to create a parenting network for all our members…past, present and future.
+Online video support, chat, local info, product reviews, recipes, parenting news and info, trusted advice and support, and providing a place for you to support each other.

 For more videos on our Early Years playlist click here.